Vermont Transit Corridor: Route

 The corridor includes Vermont Avenue between Hollywood Boulevard and 120th Street.
 Destinations along the route include Exposition Park and its museums Lucas Museum of Narrative Art, the Natural History Museum and the California Science Center.
-Also, local sports stadiums, the Los Angeles Memorial Coliseum and the Banc of California Stadium.
+Also, local sports stadiums, the Los Angeles Memorial Coliseum and BMO Stadium.
 USC is along the route.
 It would also connect with E Line at Expo/Vermont station.

 The following table shows potential BRT metro stations, per feasibility study from north to south.
 Also listed are existing light rail and subway stations.